 The behemoth weighs 300 pounds and hasn’t been moved since it was brought to Pinehurst in 1987.
 Inoperative now, there’s nevertheless plenty of tangible evidence of its former life.
 Eight silver-plated knobs, used to dispense flavored syrup, protrude from the front.
-Seven are blank, with no indication of the flavors they once bestowed on customers for 3 cents per pull.
+Seven are blank, with no indication of the flavors they once bestowed on customers for three cents per pull.

 The far right one, however, is marked “Don’t Care.”
 It’s obvious that the well-worn knob has been pulled significantly more often than any other knob, and for good reason.

 “That one was for whatever they had left over,” says Audrey Moriarty, the executive director of the Given Library and Tufts Archives, and designated soda fountain expert.
 “They would put whatever they had left over in that one, and it was half price.
 So it got a lot of use.”

 The soda fountain business was good, you see.
 The particular fountain that now resides in Pinehurst is a model known as The Cottage, and it spent most of its former life at Bailey’s Ice Cream parlor in Wellesley, Massachusetts.
 In 1987, when Bailey’s no longer needed the fountain, it was sent to Pinehurst.

 Which raises the obvious question: What does a village known mostly for golf have to do with a 300-pound soda fountain?
 Most visitors probably never see the fountain.
 The library is near the main entrance to town, but many visitors are in a hurry to get to the circa-1895 Holly Inn across the street, or to the bustling downtown.